madfuss/GettingAndCleaningData/README.md

 * The input for the script is the raw data, which will be downloaded and extracted to a folder/directory `UCI HAR Dataset` withing your local working directory.
 * The output is the processed, tidy data which will be written to a text file **'tidy_data.txt'** within your current working directory
 * There are no parameters to the R script
-* Upon execution of the R script `run_analysis.R` the first time, the script may take a few minutes (depending on your internet connection) if the data files have not yet been downloaded to the directory **UCI HAR Dataset**
+* Upon execution of the R script `run_analysis.R` the first time, the script may take a few or as much as 10 minutes (depending on your internet connection) if the data files have not yet been downloaded and extracted to the directory `UCI HAR Dataset`